Skip to content

 Much of the choice will also depend on the knowledge and comfort of you/your team with various tools and platforms.
 See this Django Deployment Guide for a big-picture overview on choosing a deployment strategy.

-Pegasus ships with configuration files to deploy to select platforms out-of-the-box.
+Pegasus also ships with configuration files to deploy to select platforms out-of-the-box.
 The officially supported platforms are:

-If, for whatever reason, you don’t want to use the built in Kamal option to deploy to a VPS, the Django documentation provides a good overview on how to deploy Django to your own server.
+If, for whatever reason, you want to deploy to a VPS but don’t want to use the built in Kamal option, the Django documentation provides a good overview on how to deploy Django to your own server.

 Pegasus user Mitja Martini has documented how he deploys his SaaS Pegasus application to a VPS using Dokku (an open-source, self-hosted PaaS platform).